 There's a passionate love story between the Google Maps team and Android's notifications.
-Every few months, sometimes even weeks, a new type starts surfacing up, and it's gotten to a point where the notifications settings in the Maps app don't fit on one screen and require sub-categories.
+Every few months, sometimes even weeks, a new type starts surfacing, and it's gotten to a point where the notifications settings in the Maps app no longer fit on one screen and require sub-categories.
 The latest isn't a new notification per se, but it's a change to an existing one: you can now directly rate a place from the notification drop-down.

 Previously, when Google Maps suggested you rate and review a place you've been to, you had to tap the notification to open the corresponding Maps page, then add your thoughts there.
 Now, the star ratings are displayed right in the notification and you can quickly choose one to submit.